Kaleena Smith

-Kaleena Smith (born c.
-2009) is an American basketball player who currently attends Ontario Christian School in Ontario, California.
+Kaleena Smith (born September 20, 2008) is an American basketball player who currently attends Ontario Christian School in Ontario, California, United States.
 She is a consensus five-star recruit and the top-ranked player in the 2027 class.

 Early life

-Smith was born to parents who both played college basketball and is the oldest of five siblings.
+Smith was born on September 20, 2008, to parents who both played college basketball and is the oldest of five siblings.
 She began playing basketball when she was three years old after being gifted a ball by her grandfather, looking up to players like Kyrie Irving.
 At age eight, Smith began playing on a boys' club team based in Riverside, California, coached by her dad.
 In 2017, she was featured in a USA Today article which described her as a "basketball prodigy".
 Smith played against boys throughout her youth and received the nickname "Special K"; she was later sent a box of Special K cereal by Kellogg's in 2025.
 She was homeschooled through middle school while growing up in Perris, California, but started playing in the Nike Elite Youth Basketball League (EYBL) at age 12, initially at the 16U level, with the California Storm.